 Thank you for visiting the online home of the Department of Public and Nonprofit Studies.
 The department offers graduate and undergraduate programs in Public Administration, Public Policy, and Nonprofit Management.

 The Master of Public Administration (MPA) program has much to offer, including:

-- Dedicated faculty and staff committed to student development and success
+- Dedicated MPA faculty and staff committed to student success

-- Network of Georgia Southern University MPA alumni
+- Large network of Georgia Southern MPA alumni

-The MPA program’s alumni base is nearly 700 strong and counting!
+The MPA program’s alumni base is more than 700 strong!
 Our graduates go on to successful careers in local, state, and federal government, the nonprofit arena, and the private sector, with others finding success in doctoral studies or law school.

 Undergraduate students have the option to pursue a Minor in Public Administration, Minor in Public Policy, or Minor in Nonprofit Management.
 Moreover, through the University’s Bachelor of Interdisciplinary Studies program, students can pursue a concentration in one or more of these areas.
 Both programs provide a comprehensive overview of public and nonprofit management and public policy, with careful attention being paid to issues such as administrative law, policy implementation and evaluation, budgeting and finance, leadership, and managerial innovation.

 Whether you are seeking a career in public or nonprofit management or are a mid-career professional seeking advanced training, the department’s dedicated faculty will continually challenge you to reach past your current skills in the pursuit of excellence.
 Similarly, it is a passion for teaching and the public administration profession that drives the faculty to improve our academic programs.
 We are very proud of our programs, our students, and our alumni, and are humbled by the role we play in training the next generation of public service professionals.
 As you consider your options, I invite you to contact me if you have any questions.
 You may reach me at email@example.com or (912) 478-1400.

 Trenton J. Davis, Ph.D., M.P.A.